AtillaTahak/my-expenses/README.md

 # Acknowledgement
 - Hat tip to anyone whose code was a source of inspiration.
 - A big thanks to [@microverseinc](https://github.com/microverseinc)
+- Thank you for [Gregoire Vella](https://www.behance.net/gregoirevella) on Behance the author of the original design

 # 📝 License